Top 10 Worst Players To Win The Champions League in Football History (Ranked)

 10 – Dida (AC Milan 2007)

-Not talking about the prime of his career, but instead the back end of his career where his level had dropped significantly.
+Not talking about the prime of his career, but instead the back end of his career, where his level had dropped significantly.
 The once elite keeper just couldn’t reach close to the same levels that made him one of the best goalkeepers in Europe at the time.
-His age caused his reflexes to decline a lot and caused a lot of issues for AC, however, with Kaka at his best, they were carried towards the finals and to winning it.
+His advancing age saw his reflexes decline a lot and subsequently caused a lot of issues for Milan; however, with Kaka at his best, they were carried to the final, where they would end up triumphing over Liverpool.

 9 – Jose Bosingwa (Chelsea 2012)

-Someone who was very much caried by his pure speed.
-His defensive ability wasn’t anything special and his positioning was very poor.
-He had to come in and cover for an injured Garry Cahill at the Camp Nou against a very strong Barcelona team, and somehow, he survived and ended up getting a medal when Chelsea won against Bayern.
+Someone who was very much carried by his pure speed - Bosingwa's defensive ability wasn’t anything special and his positioning was very poor.
+He had to come in and cover for an injured Gary Cahill at the Camp Nou against a very strong Barcelona team, and somehow, he survived and ended up getting a medal once Chelsea had conquered Bayern in their own back yard.

-He was a very versatile player and someone who would work relentlessly, however, that doesn’t make him someone who is Champions League quality and especially not winners’ quality.
-With the players around him it is no shock that Real Madrid won the UCL and him just by being part of the squad means that he got a medal, however, he still wasn’t the level to be close to that.
+Jeremi was an exceptionally versatile player and someone who would work relentlessly; however, that doesn’t make him someone who is Champions League quality, and especially not winner-worthy.
+With the players around him, it is no shock that Real Madrid won the UCL - just by being part of the squad he was given a medal; however, he still wasn’t at the level to be close to that.

 7 – Anderson (Manchester United 2008)

-Someone who had a vast amount of technical and natural talent for the game, however, couldn’t achieve his true ability as a result of fitness and professionalism.
-While he was a very good player when talking about his raw ability, as a whole player, he wasn’t at the level that someone who lifts the UCL should be, and it goes to show how strong that United team truly was.
+Someone who had a vast amount of technical and natural talent for the game, but Anderson never achieved his true potential thanks to a lack of fitness and professionalism.
+While he was a very good player when talking about his raw ability, as a whole player, he never reached the level of a Champions League-worthy player - it goes to show how strong that United team truly was.

 6 – Kleberson (Manchester United 2008)

-Another member of that amazing United team and someone who once again wasn’t at the level that the team should’ve had.
-He had joined United off the 2002 World Cup success but was never able to truly find himself especially in England where the midfielder was too lightweight for the league.
-He was never truly the level of Manchester United let alone the level of someone who would be walking around with a UCL winner’s medal.
+Another member of that amazing United team and someone who once again wasn’t at the level that the team needed or deserved.
+He had joined United off the 2002 World Cup success, but was never able to truly find himself in England, where the midfielder was too lightweight for the league.
+He never truly fitted in at Man United, on the UCL stage.
+It was only thanks to his cohorts that he received that iconic winner's medal.

 5 – Carlos Alberto (FC Porto 2004)

-While he had an amazing final for Porto in 2004 even scoring in the final, he was never able to reach those hights seen in that final.
-He was 19 during the final so had his entire career to improve and develop, however never did that, even while playing for 10 teams after Porto, he could never find that ability again and therefore, deserves a spot on this list.
+While he had an amazing final for Porto in 2004, even scoring in the final, Alberto was never able to reach those heights seen in that final again.
+At the time, he was 19, so he had his entire career to improve and develop; however, he never did that, despite playing for 10 different sides after leaving Porto - he could never find that ability again and therefore, deserves a spot on this list.

 4 – Ryan Bertrand (Chelsea 2012)